rosflight/rosflight_docs/docs/developer-guide/rosplane/controller-outline.md

 The outer loop is a PI loop.
 It uses the error in the altitude, $h$, and integral of the error of altitude to drive the error to zero for steps and for ramps.
-The commanded altitude is capped using a scheme described in the Altitde Loop page.
+The commanded altitude is capped using a scheme described in the Altitude Loop page.
 In practice, the altitude loop is often slower when the commanded altitude is descending and faster when ascending.
 This is because the airspeed is coupled to the altitude.
 While descending the controller will attempt to maintain airspeed.